 Next, we looked at their competition.
 We documented the best websites and marketing materials we could find in the IT industry, then reviewed what we found with the CompuWorks team so we could decide what we wanted to build.
-The goald of our discovery sessions is to help the client make informed decisions about what they need to do, and then build everything on the list.
+The goal of our discovery sessions was to help CompuWorks make informed decisions about what they need to do, and then build everything on the list.

 Once Discovery was complete, we compiled and delivered a document set that included:

 - Brand Attributes: words that define their brand

 - List of what to build: everything we want